Australia and Olympic Shooting

 There are two rounds of 30 shots each: one round consists of two series of five shots fired in eight seconds; two series of five shots fired in six seconds and two series of five shots fired in four seconds at a distance of 25 metres.
 The top six qualifying scores advance to the final.

 25m pistol (30+30 shot) women

-At a 25m distance six series of five precision shots must be completed in five minutes each.
+Initially, six series of five precision shots must be completed in five minutes each.

 Next, six series of five rapid shots must be completed within around one minute with only three seconds allowed for each shot.
 Athletes pause for seven seconds between the shots.